stop-amertime/superego-langchain/frontend-alt/developer-prompts.md

 - Implement proper initialization and cleanup
 - Document store APIs for other developers
 - Consider performance for large flow records
+- Consdier whether a store is STRICTLY necessary!

 ## Prompt 7: Tool Confirmation UI